mittwald/developer-portal/docs/technologies/development/ddev.md

 $ # Initialize DDEV environment
 $ mw ddev init <app-id> --project-name <project-name>

+$ # Optional: Pull code and database from server
+$ ddev pull mittwald
 ```

 This command automatically configures a DDEV environment to closely match the environment of your existing mittwald app, including PHP and MySQL versions and the document root.
 Additionally, it installs and configures the [mittwald DDEV addon][ddev-addon], which integrates seamlessly with DDEV.